martin-mazzini/kafka-visualizer/README.md

 Next, navigate to http://localhost:8080/index and you will be presented with the following table on the web browser.

-**Important note:** if you are **restarting the container** after the first launch, the Kafka container will fail and restart a couple of times before the app starts working (related to this [issue)](https://github.com/wurstmeister/kafka-docker/issues/389).
+**Note:** if you are **restarting the container** after the first launch, the Kafka container will fail and restart a couple of times before the app starts working (related to this [issue)](https://github.com/wurstmeister/kafka-docker/issues/389).
 If you don´t want to wait, it´s better to start from scratch again.
 Delete the container and then build again, as follows:

 *docker-compose rm -svf*